optimized0926/optimized0926/README.md

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I've mastered Javascript-tech tool and frameworks.;
+- 👨🏻‍💻 I've mastered Javascript-tech tool and frameworks.
 - 🚀 I have huge experience in application related with blockchain-tech.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
-- 📫 How to reach me: codeclimber55786@gmail.com;
+- 📫 How to reach me: codeclimber55786@gmail.com.
+<a href="mailTo:codeclimber55786@gmail.com"></a>

 </br>